AdobeDocs/audience-manager.en/help/using/integration/integrating-third-party/open-ad-server-destination.md

 uuid: 5891a063-5a4b-4ea7-865f-b24e17ca735f
 ---

-# OAS as an Audience Manager Destination {#oas-as-an-audience-manager-destination}
+# [!DNL OAS] as an Audience Manager Destination {#oas-as-an-audience-manager-destination}

 Set up [!DNL Open Ad Server] as a destination and send Audience Manager data to that platform.

 ## [!DNL OAS] Destination Requirements {#concept_B999EF0522C14FF7BB55A8465D29EE0C}

-Standards for code placement, supported key-value formats, reports, and the type of segment data sent to OAS.
+Standards for code placement, supported key-value formats, reports, and the type of segment data sent to [!DNL OAS].

 <!-- aam-oas-requirements.xml -->

 This destination type requires the following:

-* **DIL:** Data Integration Library code should be deployed on your inventory.
-DIL helps eliminate the need to write special code for data collection, integration, reading cookie values, and recovering page data.
+* **[!UICONTROL DIL]:** [!UICONTROL Data Integration Library] code should be deployed on your inventory. [!UICONTROL DIL] helps eliminate the need to write special code for data collection, integration, reading cookie values, and recovering page data.
-* **get_aamCookie Function:** Code that captures the Audience Manager user ID and cookie data.
+* **`get_aamCookie` Function:** Code that captures the Audience Manager user ID and cookie data.
 Place [this code](../../features/destinations/get-aam-cookie-code.md#reference_0102FABCC96547DE81DFCA0600BBEFD3) on the top of the page or inside the `<head>` codeblock.
 * **Send Delivery Logs to Audience Manager:** If you want a segment delivery report (optional), provide Audience Manager with a daily log that contains impression-level delivery data.
 The data can be in a raw format, but each record must contain the Audience Manager UUID.
-Audience Manager can pick up or receive these via FTP.
+Audience Manager can pick up or receive these via [!DNL FTP].

 ### Cookie Format and Key-Value Data